 (2) Proactivity – Measures forward-looking risk management versus reactive after events occur (i.e. Is risk management part of employee training?
 Are emerging risks regularly considered?)

 (3) Coverage – Measures the breadth and depth of risk management within the organization (i.e. Does responsibility span across all departments and all vertical levels of the organization?)

 Once all drivers are assessed, the RMM scores an organization’s ERM program, ranking its maturity and alignment with best practices.
 On a 5-level scale, receiving a score of (1) ad hoc or (2) initial, indicates a very basic or non-existent ERM program, whereas achieving the upper levels, (3) repeatable, (4) managed, and (5) leadership, indicates ERM programs that are established and increasingly aligned with industry standards.

 In 2014, Queens University in Europe conducted an independent research study on the Risk Maturity Model (RMM).
 Published as a comprehensive report, the Queens University study found that as organizations achieve higher levels of maturity, as defined by the RMM, they can experience up to a cumulative growth of 25% to their bottom line value.

 Benefits of Recognition

-With expectations for enterprise risk management spanning from the financial services industry, through energy, retail and so on, organizations are continually concerned with adhering to evolving best practices.
-Organizations who receive the RMM Recognition will have access to a network of other successful peers, and best-practice knowledge driven by the risk management standards such as the RMM.
+With expectations for enterprise risk management spanning from the financial services industry, through energy, retail, and so on, organizations are increasingly concerned with adhering to evolving best practices.
+Organizations who receive the RMM Recognition will have access to a network of other successful peers, and best-practice knowledge driven by risk management standards such as the RMM.